m1k1o/neko/docs/getting-started/README.md

   - Pass env var `REMMINA_URL=<proto>://[<username>[:<password>]@]server[:port]` (proto being `vnc`, `rdp` or `spice`).
   - Or create your custom configuration with remmina locally (it's saved in `~/.local/share/remmina/path_to_profile.remmina`) and bind-mount it, then pass env var `REMMINA_PROFILE=<path_to_profile.remmina>`.
 - `m1k1o/neko:vlc` - for VLC Video player (needs volume mounted to `/media` with local video files, or setting `VLC_MEDIA=/media` path).
-- `m1k1o/neko:xfce` - for a shared desktop / installing shared software.
+- `m1k1o/neko:xfce` or `m1k1o/neko:kde` - for a shared desktop / installing shared software.
 - `m1k1o/neko:base` - for custom base.

 Dockerhub images are built using GitHub actions on every push and on weekly basis to keep all browsers up-to-date.